7 Different Types of Logos: Which Style is Right for You?

 Emblems have been around for a long time.

-An emblem gives your logo a formal vibe and makes it look a little more professional.
+An emblem gives your logo a formal vibe and makes it look more professional.

 They often include words, symbols, crests, and other such images.